 One study by Invesp showed that 53% of shoppers who personalize their services believe that the store is providing a valuable service.
 And 75% of customers actually favor brands who personalize messages and offers around their habits and interests.
 Nearly half of customers also spend more money when content is personalized, according to Smart Insights.
 Contrast this with 74% of customers who became frustrated when faced with non-personalized content.

 Marketing data backs up this view.
 59% of marketers saw an increase in ROI when they put personalization systems into place in their stores.
 And the improvement to conversions is around 8% for many of these stores.
 In fact, 90% of marketers believe that personalization is the future of eCommerce, regardless of the type of store or product.
+There are many factors influencing the growth of e-commerce businesses, and personalization definitely falls on top.

 Cameron MacQueen, Head of Business Development at Nosto, explains “Personalization is often expected today as the average connected individual has experienced curated news feeds on Facebook; recommended videos on YouTube or Netflix; individualized playlists on Spotify (discover weekly), or tailored shopping experiences on Amazon.”